Andreas-Garcia/git-worktree-scripts/README.md

 - You cannot check out the same branch in multiple worktrees simultaneously
 - Worktrees are useful for comparing branches side-by-side or working on multiple features without switching contexts

+## Gitignored Files Handling

+When creating a new worktree, the script automatically handles gitignored files that are required for development:

+**Automatically copied files** (if they exist in the repo root):
+- `.env`
+- `.env.local`
+- `.env.development`
+- `.env.development.local`
+- `.env.test`
+- `.env.test.local`
+- `.env.production`
+- `.env.production.local`

+**Template files** (copied if target doesn't exist):
+- `.env.example` → `.env`
+- `.env.local.example` → `.env.local`
+- `.env.template` → `.env`

+This ensures that each new worktree has the necessary environment configuration files without requiring manual copying.

+**Note**: Files are only copied if they don't already exist in the worktree, preventing overwriting of worktree-specific configurations.

 ## Repository-Specific Setup

-If your repository needs custom setup when creating worktrees (e.g., Python virtual environment), create a `scripts/setup-worktree.sh` file:
+If your repository needs custom setup when creating worktrees (e.g., Python virtual environment, additional gitignored files), create a `scripts/setup-worktree.sh` file:

 ```bash
 #!/bin/bash